HisarCS/Lemon_Micropython/README.md

 ------------------------------
 Note that this library has 2 versions: 1 for controllnig the Lime and Satsuma robots with a PCA9685 the other one is for controlling lime directly with a pico

-###It is recommended that if you are a beginner you start with lime with no PCA9685
+It is recommended that if you are a beginner you start with lime with no PCA9685!!!
 ------------------------------
 Firstly, you must connect your Pico to your computer with the pico cable.
 Then you must connect the PCA9685 to your Pico.
 Firstly you must connect the SCL, SDA, VCC and Ground pins of the PCA9685 to your picos General Purpose Input Output(GPIO) pins.
 You should connect SDA to pin zero, SCL to pin one.![073cf75b-f7a1-41f8-8be5-8a3ceca66a8d](https://github.com/HisarCS/Lemon_Micropython/assets/120194760/a306004c-99e0-4492-924a-61f84acff67c) Then you should connect VCC to pin 40 and Ground to pin 38 as seen in the image below. <img width="659" alt="Ekran Resmi 2023-07-14 22 05 38" src="https://github.com/HisarCS/Lemon_Micropython/assets/66021457/c94857f9-6346-425e-9317-646f2ec98a96">